jeffreydyao/abiramen.github.io/_posts/2021-01-15-security-guide.md

 ---
 permalink: /security-guide
 short: security-guide
-title: The Hitchhiker's Guide to Security
+title: The Hitchhiker's Guide to Security (draft)
 time: 15 January 2021
 layout: post
 tags: security
 desc: don't get hacked!
 ---

 **This is currently a draft version which I released for CompClub.
-Check back in a month for the complete version.**
+I'll get around to finishing this, uh, soon™.**

 _so remember, don't give out your name and personal information to strangers online !!_